-Assets under management (AUM) refers to the market value of the assets a financial institution has discretion over.
+Assets under management (AUM) refers to the market value of the assets a financial institution has discretion over on behalf of clients or investors.
 Increasing AUM is a primary goal of most brokerages, mutual funds and financial advisor firms, and many will use a high AUM as a selling point when marketing themselves to potential investors.
 How certain institutions define or calculate their AUM can differ slightly.
 So, it’s important to understand these differences before you use a firm’s AUM to make any decisions.

-Where institutions most frequently differ is regarding which specific investments should be included in the AUM calculation.
-As a general rule, AUM refers only to the values of those funds that it’s directly managing and investing on their clients’ behalf.
+Where institutions most frequently differ in formulating AUM is regarding which specific investments should be included in the calculation.
+As a general rule, AUM refers only to the values of those funds that it’s directly managing and investing on behalf of its clients.
 In its instructions to financial advisors for filling out Form ADV, the Securities and Exchange Commission (SEC) says to only include “the securities portfolios for which you provide continuous and regular supervisory or management services.”

 Some money managers also include client bank accounts and separate mutual fund shares in their calculations, since they advise clients on how much to keep in the bank and how much to put in mutual funds.
 This is sometimes referred to as assets under advisement.

-Usually when you hear about assets under management, it’s referring to the entirety of the assets that advisor or broker is managing.
+Usually, when you hear about assets under management, it’s referring to the entirety of the assets that the advisor or broker is managing at any given time.
 You might also hear your advisor use the term to refer to the value of the investments she’s managing for you alone.
 This is often the case when discussing financial advisor fees, for example.
 An advisor may charge 2% of your assets under management for her services.
 That’s not referring to all of the assets she manages.
 Rather, it refers to the assets you’ve placed in her care.

 AUM isn’t the whole story of a financial institution, however.
 A firm with two high-net-worth clients, each with $5 million in assets, will have more in AUM than a firm with 25 clients, each with $100,000 in assets.
 However, the second firm has seen 23 more people choose it to handle their money than the first firm.
 It’s up to you whether you more highly value the firm that manages a large volume of clients, or the firm that is adept at managing the assets of high-net-worth clients.

-AUM is also a key determinant determining whether financial advisors firms must register with the Securities and Exchange Commission.
-Firms with more than $100 in AUM are required by the SEC to disclose AUM each year, among other information, in a publicly accessible document called a Form ADV.
+AUM is also a key determinant for whether financial advisory firms must register with the Securities and Exchange Commission.
+Firms with more than $110 million in AUM are required by the SEC to disclose AUM each year, among other information, in a publicly accessible document called a Form ADV.
+Firms with less AUM are regulated by state security regulators.
+Before being required to register with the SEC, firms must register with their state regulator.

 Different institutions have varied methods of calculating AUM.
-Some of these differences are structural — a mutual fund will calculate different than a financial advisor firm.
+Some of these differences are structural — a mutual fund will calculate differently than a financial advisory firm.
 Some, as well, are based on preference.
-For example, some institutions will have a looser definition of which assets count as under their discretion.
-This isn’t to say firms have total control on how they define AUM.
+For example, some institutions will have a looser definition of which assets count under their discretion.
+This isn’t to say firms have total control over how they define AUM.
 The SEC also has rules that narrow down what can and can’t be included.

 When it comes to actually calculating AUM, some sort of portfolio management software will do the work for you today.
 Where it may have involved a fair bit of manual number crunching in the past, computers handle calculating value and adding it all up now.
 Mutual funds, especially large funds, are constantly updating their AUM, which they may also refer to as net assets.